iansantagata/JAMMS/TRACKER.md

 ### Bugs

-- HTTP callback instead of HTTPS for login from Spotify
 - Cookies used for tokens are not secure signed cookies
 - Cannot log out of Spotify account within a session, only JAMMS login